bitboxer/do-not-harm/README.md

 > copies of the Software, and to permit persons to whom the Software is
 > furnished to do so, subject to the following conditions:
 >
-> * No human should be harmed while using this software
+> * No human should be harmed using this software
 >
 > * The above copyright notice and this permission notice shall be included in
 > all copies or substantial portions of the Software.